Series 7 Episode 5 The Jammed Zip Part One Written by Peter Darwin

 “Let me tell you,” Sarah Jane had decided enough was enough.
 She was an experienced journalist!
 It wasn’t often people took so long to persuade.
 “I have seen stories that you would not believe, stories that people have gone to great lengths to hide from me.
 I am not a batty old woman – my name is Sarah Jane Smith.”

-There was a brief period of silence, and Sarah Jane was quite certain she’d finally got through.
+There was a brief period of silence, and Sarah Jane was quite certain she’d finally gotten through.

 “Stories I wouldn’t believe?
 Miss Smith, as an employee of Noah I don’t have time to watch Coronation Street.”